-Although diet and lifestyle issues play a big part in triggering episodes of this incredibly common condition, stress also plays its part.
+Although diet and lifestyle play a big part in triggering episodes of this incredibly common condition, stress also plays a key role.

-In 1999, a survey of 2,000 individuals provided some insight into stress and the symptoms of heartburn.
-Stressful family situations, business travel and long working hours were reported to make subjects significantly more susceptible to acid reflux.
+In 1999, a survey of 2,000 people found that stressful family situations, business travel and long working hours made them significantly more susceptible to acid reflux.

-In 2004, a study was published involving researchers following reflux patients for nearly a year and found that the presence of severe, sustained stress in the first six months significantly predicted increased heartburn symptoms during the next four months.
+In 2004, a study following reflux patients for nearly a year found that the presence of severe, sustained stress in the first six months significantly predicted increased heartburn symptoms during the next four months.